yeshwanthmunisifreddy/Analytics-Manager/README.md

 # Analytics Module

 This module provides a simple and flexible way to integrate analytics into your Android application.
-It supports multiple analytics providers such as Amplitude and Google Analytics.
+It supports multiple analytics providers such as Amplitude,Moengage and Google Analytics.

 ## Installation